corda/corda-docs-portal/content/en/docs/cenm/1.2/config-identity-manager-parameters.md

 *(Optional)* The maximum time allowed for execution of the signing process (in milliseconds).
 Defaults
                                     to 30 seconds.
 If the timeout threshold is reached then the signing process will be aborted and wait before retrying.
 The wait time after each failure is determined by an exponential backoff strategy.

+crlDistributionUrl
+*(Optional)* REST endpoint under which the certificate revocation list issued by Identity Manager can be obtained.
+                                    It is needed as this URL is encoded in certificates issued by Identity Manager.

 workflows